ricketyrack/netlogger/README.md

-# kaufmann
+# netlogger

-This is the kaufmann project.
+This is the netlogger project.

 ## Development mode